-Any single item exceeding \$1,000 or a total amount exceeding \$2,500 purchased with 21st CCLC funds must be pre-approved by OSDE and appropriate program personnel.
+Any single item exceeding \$1,000 or a total amount exceeding \$2,500 purchased with 21st CCLC funds must be pre-approved by the appropriate local program personnel and then the OSDE through the Grants Management System.

 FIELD TRIPS

 Field trips that support academic learning and contribute to meeting the program goals outlined in the original grant application are allowed.
 Field trips must be linked to an academic unit in the afterschool program.